WebSocket Tools

 tool_call_outputmessage with the result

-Step 1: Create Your Tools
+Step 1: Choose How to Provide Tools

-Add the tools to your agent’s configuration:
+Add pre-defined tools to your agent’s configuration by name:

 Step 3: Handle Tool Calls in Your WebSocket Server